Co-Regulation in the Classroom: A Teacher's Guide to Calming Together

 Controlled breathing is the single most accessible regulation strategy, and it works because it directly activates the parasympathetic nervous system (the "rest and digest" system that counteracts the stress response).
 The key phrase is "together."
 Do not instruct the child to breathe.
 Breathe audibly yourself and invite them to join: "I am going to take three slow breaths.
 You can join me if you want."
 Making the breathing visible and audible (exaggerated shoulder rise on the inhale, audible sigh on the exhale) gives the child's mirror neurons something to lock onto.

 For younger children, use a visual: "Smell the flowers, blow out the candles" with hand gestures.
-For older pupils, a simple "Box breathing: in for 4, hold for 4, out for 4, hold for 4" provides structure.
+For older learners, a simple "Box breathing: in for 4, hold for 4, out for 4, hold for 4" provides structure.

 A designated regulation space in the classroom sends a powerful message: it is normal to need help managing your emotions, and there is a safe place to do it.
 The calm corner should include sensory tools (fidgets, a weighted lap pad), visual supports (Zones of Regulation chart, feelings thermometer), and simple instructions ("Take 5 breaths, then choose a strategy").
 Crucially, the calm corner is not a punishment.
-Pupils should be able to access it voluntarily, and the teacher should occasionally use it themselves to model that everyone needs regulation support.
+Learners should be able to access it voluntarily, and the teacher should occasionally use it themselves to model that everyone needs regulation support.

 Emotion coaching (Gottman et al., 1997) is co-regulation structured as a five-step process: (1) notice the emotion, (2) see it as a teaching opportunity, (3) validate the feeling, (4) help the child label it, and (5) set limits while problem-solving.
 The crucial step that most adults skip is validation.
 "I can understand why that made you angry" is not the same as approving the behaviour.
 It is acknowledging the emotion as real and legitimate, which is a prerequisite for the child to move past it.

 Co-regulation is most effective when it is proactive rather than reactive.
-If you know a pupil finds transitions difficult, provide a two-minute warning and walk through the transition with them.
+If you know a learner finds transitions difficult, provide a two-minute warning and walk through the transition with them.
 If you know unstructured time triggers anxiety, give them a specific role during break.
-If you know that corrections to written work cause meltdowns, pre-agree a signal with the pupil: "When I put a green dot next to your work, it means I have something to suggest.
+If you know that corrections to written work cause meltdowns, pre-agree a signal with the learner: "When I put a green dot next to your work, it means I have something to suggest.
 You can look at it when you are ready."

 Every co-regulation episode should end with repair.
 Once the child is regulated, revisit what happened without blame.
 "Earlier, when the tray went on the floor, I could see you were really struggling.
 I wonder if we could figure out what might help next time that happens?"
 This repair conversation builds metacognitive awareness of the child's own patterns, strengthens the relationship, and begins planning for future regulation.